msdsalehi/justhro/README.md

 2. Add SERVICE_NAME-api dependency to your POM file as a dependency.
 This way you do not have to create the service’s feign client and will simply inject it to your code.
 Also this will include service’s specific exception classes so that you will be able to catch them in your code when you call feign methods.

-Just Decoder will automatically look up and construct all the subtypes of JustAPIException available in the “service API” library at client service startup.
+Just Decoder will automatically construct all the subtypes of JustAPIException available in the “service API” library at client service startup.
 This way it throws a specific exception type for each error code received from the server.
 So you won’t write any ErrorDecoder.